 Our Promise at Semaine

-We are sharing the actions we took this week (June 1-7, 2020) and our plan moving forward.
+We are sharing the actions we took the week of June 1-7, 2020 and our plan moving forward.
 We are not sharing this with you to be congratulated (or to feel less shame or guilt—as allies, those are emotions we must continue to sit with), but so you know at Semaine Health that we are taking action and not just showing performative support for Black Lives Matter.

 - Stayed muted on our social feeds to amplify melanated voices—only sharing stories created by the Black community and specifically those in the health and wellness space.